 Ontario Teachers' has always taken a responsible approach to investing on behalf of our members.
 Our mandate and duty is to use diligence when investing and our investment decisions are based on the obligation to pay our members' pensions.
-We have established a set of five Responsible Investing Principles that guide our actions:
+To achieve stable returns to meet our pension promise, our long-term strategy includes taking a systematic approach to identifying, assessing and managing environmental, social and governance (ESG) risks and opportunities.
+For that we use four levers: